Mt Everest grows by nearly a metre to new height

 The world's highest mountain Mount Everest is 0.86m higher than had been previously officially calculated, Nepal and China have jointly announced.

-China's previous official measurement of 8,844.43 metres had put the mountain four metres lower than Nepal's.
+China's previous official measurement of 8,844.43m had put the mountain four metres lower than Nepal's.

 Everest stands on the border between China and Nepal and mountaineers climb it from both sides.